March 31, 2025

 • Example: “What would be the long-term impact of this decision?”

-6. Questions on Fundamental Assumptions and Concepts
+6. Questions about Fundamental Assumptions and Concepts

 Benefits of Socratic Questioning in E-Learning